First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Discussion

 \subsection{ZS design criteria}

-In Section \ref{sec:result_systematic} we described what affects the local volume changes: (i) larger cations lead to larger local volumes (see, e.g., Fig.\ \ref{fig5:systematic_volumes}(a), right) and (ii) sites with too small local volumes may prevent a volume reduction, while larger local volumes may allow an appropriate compensation mechanism (see, e.g., Fig.\ \ref{fig5:systematic_volumes}(b), right).
+In Section \ref{sec:result_systematic} we described what affects the local volume changes: (i) larger cations lead to larger local volumes (see, e.g., Fig.\ \ref{fig5:systematic_volumes} (a), right) and (ii) sites with too small local volumes may prevent a volume reduction, while larger local volumes may allow an appropriate compensation mechanism (see, e.g., Fig.\ \ref{fig5:systematic_volumes} (b), right).
 However, these two criteria alone do not allow a qualitative classification of whether the local volume decreases, remains the same, or increases upon occupation.
 For example, the 4-sites in PTB and TTB show very different behavior.
 In the former structure there is a strong volume expansion, while in the latter case the volumes are nearly constant before and after the incorporation of the $A$ cations.
 In order to obtain a structure descriptor that can be used to predict the qualitative prerequisite for a compensation mechanism (local reduction of the $A$F$_j$ volume), it is thus also necessary to describe the properties of the structures itself.

 We used various features (e.g., bond lengths, symmetry and density features) as input for a number of structure descriptors which are implemented in the Python package \textit{matminer} \cite{Matminer_Ward_2018}.
-Those desciptors take the structural features as input and return a real number, which than can be used in further analysis.
-Each of these descriptors was then tested separately together with two parameters, the ionic radius of the $A$ cation $r\mathrm{_{ionic}^\textit{A}}$ and the unoccupied site volume $v\mathrm{_{unocc.}}$, in a linear regression model to find that structure descriptor, which results in the best prediction (i.e., lowest residual sum of squares, $R^2$) of the set of local volumes compared to the DFT data.
+Each descriptor takes a dataset of structural features as input and returns a numerical digit describing some aspect of the global structure.
+These values can then be used in numerical processing, such as analysis or building predictive models.
+Each of these descriptors was tested separately together with two parameters, the ionic radius of the $A$ cation $r\mathrm{_{ionic}^\textit{A}}$ and the unoccupied site volume $v\mathrm{_{unocc.}}$, in a linear regression model to find that structure descriptor, which results in the best prediction (i.e., lowest residual sum of squares, $R^2$) of the set of local volumes compared to the DFT data.
 Applying the Python package \textit{sklearn} for this task \cite{scikit-learn}, the descriptor MAD (mean absolute deviation of relative bond length) was identified as the optimal choice, resulting in a $R^2$ of 0.986.
 The linear equation of the predictor for standardized input data (removing the mean value and scaling to unit variance) was obtained as follows:

 Figure \ref{fig6:design_criteria} shows the values calculated with this predictor compared to the true values from our DFT calculations.